NxtVithor/FNF-BedrockEngine/assets/preload/images/judgements/numbers/readme.txt

-thse are the folders containing the default numbers it is recommended for your to create a new folder for your own numbers in case you change them on your Judgement Skin
+these are the folders containing the default numbers it is recommended for your to create a new folder for your own numbers in case you change them on your Judgement Skin